iivanoo/covid-apps-observer/data/data_au/reports/resources/com.healthengine.android___7.6.1/report.md

 > Why does it keep asking for Medicare card info to be input every single time I make a booking when it's already been saved in the profile?
 VERY annoying when I just want to make a booking quickly.<br> :date: __2020-09-06 22:41:19__

-> This app used to be great, then the developers got greedy and it has become useless.
-I am completely unable to book my regular doctor through this app, I apparently don't meet the "criteria " so I now have to phone the practice directly.
-The app is to busy asking you questions so they can cross sell products.
-Bin it and start again guys.<br> :date: __2020-08-13 01:01:29__

 #### 1-star reviews